oberpierre/tools/ansible/README.md

 ## Getting started

-You need to install Ansible on your control node (the one you intend to execute playbooks from and manage your servers).
+You need to install Ansible on the machine you intend to run the playbook from to manage your servers.
 See [Ansible installation guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#control-node-requirements).

 ## Features